Updated 5 December 2019

 That’s 48 hours of quality time with your pooch and two days of the Dandenong Ranges done with serious woof appeal.

 Ready to book?
-Click here to dig up some special deals.
+Click here to dig up more accommodation deals.

 Sassafras to Olinda - 6 mins drive (4 km)